-Large banks that hold more than $124.2 million in assets are required to keep 10% in reserves, but smaller banks have different requirements.
-Banks with assets between $16.3 million and $124.2 million must hold 3% in reserves, and banks with under $16.3 million in assets are not required to hold any reserves.
+Typically, large banks (whether traditional vs. online) with more than $124.2 million in assets were required to keep 10% in reserves, but smaller banks had different requirements.
+Banks with assets between $16.3 million and $124.2 million were required to hold 3% in reserves, and banks with under $16.3 million in assets were not required to hold any reserves.

-In March 2020, the Federal Reserve Board lowered the reserve requirement to 0%.
+However, in March 2020, the Federal Reserve Board lowered the reserve requirement to 0% across the board.

 The Fractional Reserve Multiplier Equation

 Although it can’t be calculated precisely, the impacts of fractional reserve banking on the economy can be estimated using what is called the multiplier equation.
 This equation helps figure out how much money can potentially be created from bank lending.